diprefranco/random-me/README.md

 # Random Me
 Random Me is a fun, interactive single-page web application that displays a random photo of me every time you visit or refresh the page.
 The app is simple, easy to use, and perfect for sharing spontaneous moments with friends and family.
-Enjoy exploring Random Me and discovering new memories with every refresh!
+Enjoy discovering new memories with every refresh!

 ## Demo
 https://diprefranco.github.io/random-me/